 Want to grow your hair out long?
 Lengthy curly hair is a style in its own right, so you don’t need to do anything fancy to make it look great.

 The only thing to bear in mind is that the longer they get your curls will require extra care to keep them looking their best, so make sure you’re keeping them conditioned and nourished.
 Credit: @cristianncruz

-Dryness is what causes frizz, so by keeping your hair nourished your curls will, in turn, be more defined, easier to brush through and less wild.
+Dryness is what causes frizz, so by keeping your hair nourished your curls will, in turn, be more defined and easy to style.